estadistika/estadistika.github.io/about.md

 Estadistika will serve as my notes for possible research I want to pursue in the future, and its main purpose is to share my thoughts about Data Science, Machine/Deep Learning, and Artificial Intelligence with emphasis on the use of Statistics.
 Needless to say, everything I post here represents my views and not the opinions of my employer.

-Lastly, I am the owner of the <a href="http://alstatr.blogspot.com/" target="_blank">Analysis with Programming</a> website, which I maintained from 2013 to 2017, and I made Estadistika as a successor to it.
+Lastly, I am the owner of <a href="http://alstatr.blogspot.com/" target="_blank">Analysis with Programming</a> website, which I maintained from 2013 to 2017, and I made Estadistika as a successor to it.
 You can contact me at

 <center>al-ahmadgaid.asaad@g.msuiit.edu.ph</center>